 Heating:Underfloor heating throughout the cottage via an air source heat pump.

 Bed Linen and Towels:Bed linen and towels are provided.

 More at this Property:Wireless internet access with a good connection, suitable for streaming.
 Iron and ironing board, hair dryer and clothes rack provided.
 Cot and high chair available on request.

 Arrival and Departure:Arrival from 4pm, departure by 10am.

-Maximum Occupancy: The property sleeps a maximum of six (adults and children), plus one child in a cot under 24 months (cot available, please bring your own bedding).
+Maximum Occupancy: The property sleeps a maximum of six (adults and children, cot available, please bring your own bedding).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.